simPod/GrafanaJsonDatasource/README.md

 _The relation between `target` in request and response is 1:n.
 You can return multiple targets in response for one requested `target`._

-If the metric selected is `"type": "table"`, an example `table` response:
+Example `table` response, to be returned if the metric selected is `"type": "table"`:

 ``` json
 {
   "columns":[